 Rolling out help desk software without losing ticket context

-The implementations I’ve watched fail across 40+ deployments share a pattern.
+The help desk implementations that fail tend to share a pattern.
 They skip the configuration phase, go live on real volume before the routing rules are tested, and then spend month three rebuilding macros that should have been set up in week two.

 Phase 1 (weeks 1-2): Configuration with two people.
 Your support manager and one senior agent.
 Build the ticket types, routing rules, SLA policies, and macros for the top 10 ticket categories in your queue.
 Do this with real tickets, not invented scenarios.
 Use the import function to load 200 historical tickets into the trial environment and watch where routing breaks.